FluffyThread/FluffyThread/README.md

 Hi there!
 I'm Luna, a pedagogy student with a strong passion for technology.
 I firmly believe that programming is crucial in today's world, enabling access to boundless knowledge, information, and collaboration between individuals who aspire to enhance people's lives and foster a more inclusive community.

-Currently, I am attending a bootcamp at Labenu where I have gained exposure to a diverse range of technologies by working on real-world projects.
-During my time here, I have had the opportunity to hone my skills in both server-side software development and web interface design.
+Previously, I attended a bootcamp at Labenu where I gained exposure to a diverse range of technologies by working on real-world projects.
+During my time there, I had the opportunity to hone my skills in both server-side software development and web interface design.

+I am currently pursuing studies in Data Science using Python, expanding my knowledge with technologies that align with my goals.